My Logo

-The Devereux Center for Resilient Children (DCRC) focuses on resilience building and social and emotional development.
-Our team’s partnership with you – the adults caring for young children – is incredibly important to us, so we’ve cultivated all of our resources that are available to you at no cost, and placed them right here.
-We know we have a lot to offer, so we hope this page provides you with more organization, as well as the resources you need.
-If you can’t find what you’re looking for, please don’t hesitate to contact us.
+Our partnership with you, the adults working with and caring for young children, is incredibly important to us.
+That is why we have cultivated all of our resources that are available at no cost to you and placed them right here on this page, our Free Resource Library.
+We know we have a lot to offer, so we hope this library provides you with what you’re looking for.
+If not, we encourage you to contact us!

 Defining Protective Factors